 To obtain a level of clinical competency commensurate with student's level of training.
 Students and supervisors will set individualized goals and learning outcomes in a supervision contract at the beginning of each course enrollment.
-Goals set depend on experiences available at the practicum setting, and on the student's individual needs.
+Goals set depend on the student's stage in the program, and on their individual needs.